The development of responsive websites is a trend that is revolutionizing web design across the globe.

 Mobile sites require more attention in their development, especially aspects such as layout, breakpoints, and font size and style, and site load points, and so on.

-Prioritise Icons over Text
+Prioritize Icons over Text

 The majority of internet users prefer icons and other symbols over text.
 If your mobile site has vast chunks of text, you are doing yourself disfavor on two fronts.